 If you write a polite and respectful and valuable email, you can reach your marketing goals.
 Make sure you provide the knowledge of what people asked for.

 To get the most out of your email marketing campaign, you need to select a fitting email marketing provider.
 The platform needs to have integrated autoresponders and workflows that are easy to use and give you the tool to build forms, landing pages, and CTAs.

 Also, good tracking analytics are needed to improve and split test your emails.
-There are many Marketing tools which are specified to help get the most out of your email campaigns.
+There are many Marketing tools that are specified to help get the most out of your email campaigns.